colin-walker/php-rssCloud/README.md

 ## Prerequisites

 - a MySQL database
-- an account to read/write from /to that database
+- an account to read/write from/to that database
     - it is preferable to have separate accounts for read & write

 ## Setup